arbp97/binary-tree-app-gtk/README.md

 *You will have to compile it*.

-In the terminal, use
+In the terminal, use:

 `git clone https://github.com/arbp97/btree-view.git`

-Enter the folder and then run the script.
+Enter the folder and then run the script:

 `./compile.sh`

 You will need to have the gtk3 development libraries installed.

-After that just run the executable.
+After that just run the executable:

 `./btree-view`